ottogre/Data-Cleaning/README.md

 ## ***Importing Data***

-  To get started I Imported WorldLifeExpectancy.csv dataset to MySQL creating a schema named ‘world_life_expectancy.csv’.
-Then I imported the WorldLifeExpectancy.csv as second time and listed it as world_life_expectancy_staging as a control table.
+  To get started I imported WorldLifeExpectancy.csv dataset to MySQL creating a schema named ‘world_life_expectancy.csv’.
+Then I imported the WorldLifeExpectancy.csv a second time and listed it as world_life_expectancy_staging as a control table.

 ![alt text](Dataset1.0.png)